-- Traffic congestion is getting worse in Chiang Mai.
-The traffic volume (i.e. the number of cars, red caps, and motorcycles) has been increasing continuously at around 6 % per year. - This trend will translate into a near-doubling of the number of trips made per day within only a decade; from 2.9 million trips per day in 2012 to more than 4 million in 2022. - This is primarily due to rampant, unplanned development, absence of traffic demand management, both at policy and operational levels, and lack of integrated transport and land use planning.
+Traffic congestion is getting worse in Chiang Mai.
+The traffic volume (i.e. the number of cars, red caps, and motorcycles) in Chiang Mai has been increasing continuously at around 6 percent per year.
+This trend will translate into a near-doubling of the number of trips made per day within only a decade; from 2.9 million trips per day in 2012 to more than 4 million in 2022.
+This is primarily due to rampant, unplanned development, absence of traffic demand management, both at policy and operational levels, and lack of integrated transport and land use planning.
 Supply of transport infrastructure also cannot keep up with demand.
-Lack of parking space also has a significant effect. - "Red cap" taxis (aka. rod daeng) operate as the main de facto public transportation for Chiang Mai, but the service leaves much room for improvement - fare is not fixed and thus the passengers often fall prey to fare extortion.
+Lack of parking space also has a significant effect.
+"Red cap" taxis (aka. rod daeng) operate as the main public transportation for Chiang Mai, but the service leaves much room for improvement - fare is not fixed and thus the passengers often fall prey to fare extortion.

-3. Approach: Which methods, tools or instruments have been developed and were applied to address the challenge.
+Methods, Tools or Instruments have been developed and applied to address the challenge.

-- The process included public consultations, interview surveys, and focus groups with national and international participants. - Integrated transport plan and land-use planning instruments were developed using a bottom-up approach, rather than the usual top-down approach. - Local stakeholders were heavily involved in the detailed design of Non-Motorized Transportation Center at Three Kings monument, located at the heart of the city.
+The process included public consultations, interview surveys, and focus groups with national and international participants.
+Integrated transport plan and land-use planning instruments were developed using a bottom-up approach, rather than the usual top-down approach.
+Local stakeholders were heavily involved in the detailed design of Non-Motorized Transportation Center at Three Kings monument, located at the heart of the city.